nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

         └── ...
 ```

 For an example on how to use the functional test framework, please check
 [Nuxeo DAM's functional tests for Web UI](https://github.com/nuxeo/marketplace-dam/tree/6.4_10.10/ftest/web-ui/webdriver).

-### Running the tests
+### Running Tests

 Assuming a server is running with the contributions that need to be tested, you can run the test suite with:
 ```
 npm run tests
 ```
 But, oftentimes all we want is to run a particular subset of feature files, or even a subset of scenarios.

 In such cases, it can be done by adding the `@watch` tag to the top of a feature file, or right before a given scenario, and then running:
 ```
 npm run test:watch
 ```

 For an example of how to launch a nuxeo server and run the tests using maven, please check
 [Nuxeo DAM's functional tests for Web UI](https://github.com/nuxeo/marketplace-dam/tree/6.4_10.10/ftest/web-ui/webdriver).

 ### Debugging